by Mike Ricotta - August 28, 2017

 Eobot is a crowd-sourced cloud hashing service, allowing individual miners to rent out their hashing power to Eobot to then rent out to other miners.
 This is similar to NiceHash, as you’ll see below.
 Where it falls short is offering only 2 algorithms which are tied to Bitcoin and Litecoin.
 Where is offers opportunity is in contracts as low as 24 hours.

 While each algorithm follows alternate payment reduction methods, following Bitcoin and Litecoin accordingly, both of their SHA-256 instances (whether 4.0 or 3.0) pay out almost identically for ETH (I assume that’s relative to the exchange rates).
 As of date of this writing 180 GHS 4.0 instances ($100) or 10k GHS 3.0 instances ($100) mines roughly 1% of a single ETH.
 According to eobot.com, it is a 22.5 month break-even estimation for all coins, which is improbable given the increasing difficulty and reward reduction for cryptocurrencies.
-In the end, this is not a profitable.
+In the end, this is not profitable for GPU cloud mining.

 Crypterra falls into the same bucket of Azure and AWS scaling where there’s no price benefit to scaling up, you’re paying $25 per MH/s over 2 years.
 That means $25k per GH/s over 2 years, very closely resembling the Genesis Mining pricing but with a 11% reduction.
 This puts Crypterra ahead of the competition and nearly 50% profitable for the 1st month.
 Unfortunately after then, it’s all lost money.